okunator/Dippa/README.md

             - `inferer.py` class for inference, post processing and benchmarking of the trained models
             - `lightning_model.py` pytorch lightning class abstraction for any pytorch model used in this project
             - `losses.py` classes for different losses that can be used for diff models
+            - `loss_builder.py` wrapper classes to combine different loss functions into one joint loss.
             - `model_builder.py` wrapper classes to modify different backbone models to do instance or panoptic seg
             - `torch_utils.py` utility functions for torch tensors
         - `img_processing/`